Netpeak Spider 3.10: Comments in White Label Report, and Export of SEO Audit (PDF) for Freemium PlanUpdatesVideo

 2. Free Export of SEO Audit (Freemium Plan)

 If you use the free version of the program, this news will set your pulse racing → now you can export SEO audits and share them with your colleagues and clients.
-Where's the beef?
-It's the only report, which you can export on the Freemium plan 😍 Start the program and harness this chance.

 By the way, we also added a tiny improvement, which will save you precious seconds → now the button for the PDF reports export can be reached from the main window of the program.
 So you can generate a technical SEO audit literally in one click.